 The Dickerson Brothers

-In the lead-up to the Gallipoli campaign, the Australians were encamped in Egypt.
-James's record shows that his training did not run as smoothly as he may have hoped.
-In early April 1915 he was arrested and charged with assault and drunkenness, an offence for which he served 28 days detention.
-A few days after his release, James joined his unit as they embarked for Gallipoli, arriving in early May.
-There the 10th Light Horse suffered terrible casualties in the disastrous charge against Turkish defences at the Nek.
-Trooper Dickerson survived but a few weeks later his unit was involved in the assault on Hill 60 and he received serious shell wounds to the buttock and leg.
-He was removed to the hospital ship Devanha, where he died the following day on 30 August 1915.
-Trooper James Dickerson was buried at sea.
+After training in Egypt, James and his unit embarked for Gallipoli, arriving in early May.
+There, the 10th Light Horse suffered terrible casualties in the disastrous charge against Turkish defences at the Nek.
+Trooper Dickerson survived, but a few weeks later his unit was involved in the assault on Hill 60 where he received serious gunshot wounds and a broken leg.
+He was evacuated to the hospital ship Devanha, on 29 August 1915, and died the following day.
+James Dickerson was buried at sea.
+After his death, his mother received a pension of £10 per year.

 James is commemorated on the Lone Pine Memorial on the Gallipoli peninsula and on the Roll of Honour at the Australian War Memorial.

-Born in 1894 in York, Western Australia, Harry Dickerson was 11 years younger than his brother, and listed his occupation as a woodcutter when he joined the AIF on 7 September 1915.
-He enlisted in the 12th reinforcements to the 10th Light Horse and arrived in Egypt in February 1916, only a couple of months after the Australian forces were evacuated from Gallipoli.
-Serving with a depot squadron throughout most of 1916, Harry became ill in November and was hospitalised, then placed in an isolation camp at Moascar until February the following year.
+Born in 1894 in York, Western Australia, Harry Dickerson — who was 11 years younger than his brother — listed his occupation as a woodcutter when he joined the AIF on 7 September 1915.
+Harry joined the 12th reinforcements to the 10th Light Horse, and arrived in Egypt in February 1916, a couple of months after Australian forces had been evacuated from Gallipoli.
+Serving with a depot squadron throughout most of 1916, Harry became ill in November and was hospitalised, then placed in an isolation camp at Moascar until early 1917.
 Soon afterwards he was sent on the Hotchkiss machine-gun course, passed as a first class machine-gunner, and was assigned to the 3rd Light Horse Machine Gun Squadron.
 He served with his unit throughout the Palestine campaign.

 As the war drew towards its end in late 1918 Harry was detached from his unit to work in the provision of supplies at Damascus.
-He suffered some brief periods of illness, requiring hospital treatment, and eventually returned to Australia where he was discharged from the AIF in September 1919.
+He returned to Australia, and was discharged from the AIF in September 1919.